sagardevesh/arxiv-research-agent/README.md

 A conversational agentic system for querying ML/NLP research literature on arXiv.
 Users ask natural-language questions; the agent retrieves relevant papers, synthesises grounded answers with citations, and supports multi-turn follow-up via a persistent chat thread.

-Built as a portfolio project for ML engineer roles — every component is independently testable and explainable in an interview.
+Every component is independently testable and explainable.

 ---